In This Article

 User Interface and Experience

-All of the platforms we’ve featured in this guide feature intuitive, easy to use interfaces, along with step-by-step guides for how to import your transaction history.
+All of the platforms we’ve featured in this guide feature intuitive, easy-to-use interfaces, along with step-by-step guides for how to import your transaction history.

 Finding your exchange’s API key is arguably the most difficult step in this process.
 However, you should easily be able to find this with a quick Google search on how to get this information for your chosen platform’s wallet data.